-■ Virginia wideout Malik Washington has done it all for the Cavaliers this season, as the transfer ranks third nationally in three offensive categories in addition to his all-purpose yards.
-Washington ranks third in all of FBS in receptions per game (8.5), receiving yards (935), and receiving yards per game (116.9) this year.
+Virginia wideout Malik Washington has done it all for the Cavaliers this season, as the transfer ranks in the top three nationally in three offensive categories in addition to his allpurpose yards.
+Washington ranks second in all of FBS in receptions per game (8.8) and third in both receiving yards (1,044) and receiving yards per game (116.0) this year.